panva/node-oidc-provider/docs/README.md

 ### extraClientMetadata

-Allows for custom client metadata to be defined, validated, manipulated as well as for existing property validations to be extended
+Allows for custom client metadata to be defined, validated, manipulated as well as for existing property validations to be extended.
+Existing properties are snakeCased on a Client instance (e.g. `client.redirectUris`), new properties (defined by this configuration) will be avaialable with their names verbatim (e.g. `client['urn:example:client:my-property']`)

 ### extraClientMetadata.properties

 Array of property names that clients will be allowed to have defined.
-Property names will have to strictly follow the ones defined here.
-However, on a Client instance property names will be snakeCased.

 _**default value**_: